somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 - Lack of keyboard support (e.g. no Escape key, broken tab flow)
 - No indication that a modal has opened or closed

-When building UI components in StencilJS&mdash;especially for use in a design system or shared library&mdash;these issues must be solved once and solved well.
+When building UI components in StencilJS, especially for use in a design system or shared library, these issues must be solved once and solved well.
 Fortunately, Web Components and Stencil give us the tools to encapsulate this complexity and deliver a reusable, standards-compliant modal dialog.

 In this guide, we'll walk through how to build a robust, accessible modal component from scratch using StencilJS.
 We'll: